-Individual risk assessment and fitness for duty should be determined with the support of serology testing results, if available and updated staff medical records.
+Individual risk assessment and fitness for duty for exposed healthcare workers should be determined with the support of COVID testing results, if available, and updated staff medical records.
 Updated CDC guidelines regarding healthcare workers can be found in the following resources list.
 In general, the following principles should be followed:

 Additional Training, Resources, and Tools are listed at Appendix B

-There is no cure or vaccination for COVID-19.
+There is no cure for COVID-19.
 The treatment available now remains supportive care, which includes antipyretics, supplemental oxygen, and potentially mechanical ventilation.
-All medications currently used in the treatment of COVID-19 are off-label or are a part of research study protocols, or have been released by the FDA for Emergency Use Authorization.
+Medications currently used in the treatment of COVID-19 are off-label, are a part of research study protocols, or have been released by the FDA for Emergency Use Authorization.

 COVID-19 has manifested primarily as a significant respiratory infection that can rapidly deteriorate into a severe pneumonitis, requiring supplemental oxygen and potentially mechanical ventilation.
 The severity seems to primarily affect the elderly population, and those with underlying medical comorbidities.
 However, this virus has also affected otherwise young healthy individuals.
 Providers must be aware and monitor all patients for potential rapid deterioration and intervene as soon as possible.